sauravrao637/sauravrao637/README.md

 # 🎨 My Projects
 ## Web3
 ### [Vault Boost](https://devpost.com/software/xyz-bqx43s)
 With Vault Boost, staking becomes effortless.
-The camoStaking contract, deployed on the Celo unleashes user's freedom by guaranteeing automatic and secure rewards for staking assets with no ownership transfer or freezing of assetes.
+The camoStaking contract, deployed on the Celo unleashes user's freedom by guaranteeing automatic and secure rewards for staking assets with no ownership transfer or freezing of assets.

 🥇[Winner @DeveloperWeek Latin America 2023 Hackathon](https://devpost.com/software/xyz-bqx43s)